lasrubieras/group_website/README.md

-# group_website
+# Group Website
-this is from my participation in the carpentries workshop.
-This is a repository with Jekyll Pages
+This is a repository for learning how to make webpages with Jekyll Pages This is from my participation in the carpentries workshop.